 - Swings trades (while making higher highs and lower lows)

 - When the Price fails to give a breakout.

-When the price breaks the trend line after making the 5th swings and closes outside the pattern, a breakout is confirmed.
-Breakout may happen in positive or in a negative direction.
-Depending upon the market condition and the position of the pattern in the chart, bullish and bearish breakout happens.
+When the price breaks the trend line after making the 5th swing and closes outside the pattern, a breakout is confirmed.
+Breakout may happen in a positive or a negative direction.
+Depending upon the market condition and the position of the pattern in the chart, bullish and bearish breakouts happen.